M. A. Chidambaram Stadium: Major venue and further upgrades

-On 31 March 2015, the Supreme Court of India ruled that the renovation violated regulations relating to public safety.
-The court further ruled that the parts of the renovation which violate the regulations must be demolished and ordered the new stands to be sealed then.
-The stands remained sealed as the MCC gymnasium had to be demolished to adhere to the safety regulations laid down by the Greater Chennai Corporation and the MCC was reluctant to do so.
-After the lease agreement between the government and TNCA ended in 2016, the agreement was renewed in 2019 for 21 years with revised conditions.
+On 31 March 2015, the Supreme Court of India ruled that the renovation violated regulations related to public safety.
+The court further ruled that parts of the renovation must be demolished and ordered the new stands to be sealed.
+The MCC gymnasium had to be demolished to adhere to the safety regulations laid down by the Greater Chennai Corporation.
+After the lease agreement between the government and the TNCA ended in 2016, the agreement was renewed in 2019 with revised conditions.
 The stands were finally de-sealed and opened in March 2020.

-Further renovation works were planned in 2021-22 ahead of the 2023 Cricket World Cup.
-In December 2021, the old Anna pavilion, some of the stands and the MCC clubhouse were demolished to make way for a new pavilion and new stands.
+Further renovation works were planned in 2021, ahead of the 2023 Cricket World Cup.
+In December, the old Anna pavilion, some of the stands and the MCC clubhouse were demolished.
 The demolition temporarily reduced the capacity to 31,140.
-The renovations were done at a cost of ₹1.39 billion and following its completion, the permanent seating capacity of the stadium expanded to 38,000.
-The new stand which housed the Anna Pavilion was named after former Tamil Nadu Chief Minister M. Karunanidhi and was inaugurated on 17 March 2023.
+The renovations were done at a cost of ₹1.39 billion and following its completion, the seating capacity was expanded to 38,000.
+The new stand which housed the Anna Pavilion was named after former chief minister M. Karunanidhi and was inaugurated on 17 March 2023.
 The stadium hosted five matches during the 2023 Cricket World Cup.
+In late 2025, the grass surface and the pitch were relaid as a part of planned renovation before the 2026 Men's T20 World Cup.
+The stadium was the venue for seven matches during the World Cup held in February 2026.

 Location and access

-The stadium is located close to the Marina Beach and can be accessed from Wallajah Road in the north, Bells Road in the west, and Victoria Hostel Road parallel to the Buckingham Canal in the east.
+The stadium is located close to Marina Beach and can be accessed from Wallajah Road in the north, Bells Road in the west, and by Victoria Hostel Road, which runs parallel to the Buckingham Canal in the east.
 The Chennai MRTS line abuts the stadium and the Chepauk MRTS Railway Station is located to the south-east.
-The nearest station of the Chennai Metro is the Government Estate station.
+Government Estate is the nearest station of the Chennai Metro.